coming soon: AGAINST TIME

-In this multi-part film, my aim is to express a universal relationship by montaging international struggles against enclosure, displacement and exploitation, against the destruction of nature, war and repression – in the form in which I encounter them in Germany – and also undertake an attempt on the epistemic violence of hegemonic Eurocentric knowledge and of the right to define meaning.
+In this work I intend to express a universal relationship through the montage of international and feminist struggles against war, extractivism, displacement and exploitation, against the destruction of nature and repression, and also undertake an attempt on the epistemic violence of hegemonic knowledge dominance.

-The new and institutionalized German accusation of antisemitism, which has been directed against Palestine solidarity and Palestinians for a long time – and which has been articulated with regard to postcolonialism since 2020 - placed a stone in my path, for which I am very grateful today: I had to ask new questions to find out how I could respond to the moral imperative of a German campaign of accusations in a way that would make this dispute fruitful for the anti-colonial, feminist and anti-capitalist narratives of my film.
+The German institutionalized accusation of Antisemitism, which has long been directed against Palestine solidarity and against Palestinians and has also been articulated with regard to postcolonialism since 2020, became a subject through the actuality of the Gaza war, making the unconditional criticism of the moral imperative of a German accusation campaign in the service of geopolitical interests fruitful for the anti-colonial, feminist and anti-capitalist statements of my film.

 When German politicians instrumentalize the public commemoration of the November pogroms to threaten Palestinian protesters with political punishment, then a fundamental twisting in this “fight against antisemitism” has to be revealed.
 In 2020, when the Cameroonian philosopher Achille Mbembe was uninvited from the opening speech of the Ruhrtriennale (that has been followed to date by hundreds of further disinvitations of authors and scholars criticizing Israel), a world-renowned anti-colonial voice from Africa was silenced in Germany with the accusation of antisemitism, thus initiating the following discourse on antisemitism and anti-colonialism.
 This new inclusion of anti-colonialism in the accusation of antisemitism obviously points to the ban on criticizing the settler-colonial character of Israel's occupation of Palestine, but it goes further.
 Articulating and elaborating on this in more detail will be part of the film.